bhnord/activities/README.md

 Boston's acclaimed big band, The Makanda Project, will perform its third annual "concert on the beach," at Malibu Beach in Dorchester.
 <a href="https://makandaproject.com" target="_blank">info link</a>

-### Collective FEST: A Community Activation Weekend

-**06/06 06:30PM - 06/08 03:30PM @ Boston Figurative Art Center**
-Collective FESTervescence is an urban community activation weekend (June 6-8th, 2025) showcasing different offerings from the hub of conscious and creative communities in Boston metro area, bringing it to the wider public in an accessible way, and strengthening the cohesion of gatherers, activists, artists, healers, wellness practitioners, and other space-holders in our community and adjacent communities.
+### And Freedom's Reign

+**06/08 02:15PM - 06/08 04:00PM @ Museum of African American History**
+Join us at the historic African Meeting House for And Freedom’s Reign, an immersive event honoring the words, legacy, and spirit of Frederick Douglass.
-<a href="https://collectiveffervescenceboston.com/festival" target="_blank">info link</a>
+<a href="https://givebutter.com/freedoms-reign" target="_blank">info link</a>

 ### FUNKIN' VINYL Open Decks Tenean Beach

 **06/08 02:00PM - 06/08 06:00PM @ Tenean Beach**
 If you are a Vinyl collector, enthusiast, producer, DJ or just love the crisps sound of vinyl, you are welcomed!
 <a href="https://" target="_blank">info link</a>

-### And Freedom's Reign

-**06/08 02:15PM - 06/08 04:00PM @ Museum of African American History**
-Join us at the historic African Meeting House for And Freedom’s Reign, an immersive event honoring the words, legacy, and spirit of Frederick Douglass.
-<a href="https://givebutter.com/freedoms-reign" target="_blank">info link</a>

 ### Memorial Drive Recreation Sundays 2025